danrosselli/react-native-easy-grid/README.md

 </Grid>
 ```

-> Note: If you don't assign the size property, it defaults to equal width (or height) with its siblings
+> Note: If you don't assign the size property, it defaults to equal width with its siblings

 ### 3. Three columns (33.33% each)